isabelmmathew/computer-vision-fundamentals/README.md

 - Multi-colour drawing support.

 ### 3. Document Scanner
-- Automatic document detection using contour analysis.
+- Automatic document detection using contour analysis and perspective transformation
 - Perspective transformation to obtain a top-down scanned view.
 - Image enhancement using thresholding and adaptive preprocessing.